sibandadonty/sibandadonty/README.md

 Software Developer
 ------------------

-i am a recent IT graduate that is proficient in building dynamic and responsive web applications using React.js, Node.js, and FastAPI.
+I am a full-stack software developer with a passion for building intuitive, responsive, and visually appealing web and mobile applications, as well as designing robust and efficient backend systems to power seamless user experiences.I am a recent IT graduate that is proficient in building dynamic and responsive web applications using React.js, Node.js, and FastAPI.
 I also build mobile apps using flutter

 *   🌍  I'm based in Zimbabwe
 *   ✉️  You can contact me at [sibandadonty@gmail.com](mailto:sibandadonty@gmail.com)